Gaza–Israel conflict: April 2021

 On 15 April, Israeli military conducted military strikes targets in Gaza after a rocket was fired at southern Israel.
 Targets included an armaments production facility, a tunnel for smuggling weaponry and a Hamas military post.

 May 2021

 Hamas demanded Israel remove its forces from Al-Aqsa Mosque by 10 May at 6 p.m.
 Minutes after the deadline passed, Hamas fired more than 150 rockets into Israel from Gaza.
 In response, Israel launched air strikes in the Gaza strip on the same day.

 August 2022

-On 5 August 2022, Israel launched airstrikes on Gaza after a senior Palestinian Islamic Jihad militant had been arrested in the West Bank 4 days earlier, due to fears of retaliation.
+On 5 August 2022, Israel launched air strikes on Gaza after a senior Palestinian Islamic Jihad militant had been arrested in the West Bank four days earlier, due to fears of retaliation.

 2023–present

 April 2023

 In the aftermath of the 2023 Al-Aqsa clashes, Palestinian militant groups fired rockets into Israel from the Gaza Strip and Lebanon.

 May 2023

-On 9 May 2023, Israel conducted a series of airstrikes on the Gaza Strip, called Operation Shield and Arrow Palestinians launched Rocket attacks against Israel until a Ceasefire was agreed upon on 13 May 2023.
+On 9 May 2023, Israel conducted a series of air strikes on the Gaza Strip, called Operation Shield and Arrow Palestinians launched Rocket attacks against Israel until a Ceasefire was agreed upon on 13 May 2023.